grongierisc/BatchSqlOutboundAdapter/README.md

 ### Example

- * **Batch.Example.SqlSelectOperation** show an example of ExecuteQueryBatchParmArray
+ * **Grongier.Example.SqlSelectOperation** show an example of ExecuteQueryBatchParmArray
- * **Batch.Example.SqlSelectOperation** show an example of ExecuteUpdateBatchParamArray
+ * **Grongier.Example.SqlSelectOperation** show an example of ExecuteUpdateBatchParamArray

 ### Content of this project

 This adaptor include :

-* Batch.SQL.Common
+* Grongier.SQL.Common
   * No modification, simple extend of EnsLib.SQL.Common
-* Batch.SQL.CommonJ
+* Grongier.SQL.CommonJ
   * No modification, simple extend of EnsLib.SQL.CommonJ
-* Batch.SQL.GatewayResultSet
+* Grongier.SQL.GatewayResultSet
   * Extension of EnsLib.SQL.GatewayResultSet to gain the ablility to use fetch size.
-* Batch.SQL.JDBCGateway
+* Grongier.SQL.JDBCGateway
   * Use to allow compilation and support on Ensemble 2017.1 and lower
-* Batch.SQL.OutboundAdapter
+* Grongier.SQL.OutboundAdapter
   * The new adaptor with :
     * ExecuteQueryBatchParmArray allow SQL query a distant database and specify the JDBC fetchSize
     * ExecuteUpdateBatchParamArray allow insertion in a distant database with JDBC addBatch and executeBatch
-* Batch.SQL.Snapshot
+* Grongier.SQL.Snapshot
-  * Extend of EnsLib.SQL.Snapshot to handle Batch.SQL.GatewayResultSet and the fetch size property
+  * Extend of EnsLib.SQL.Snapshot to handle Grongier.SQL.GatewayResultSet and the fetch size property